 About Sahara for Softies

-A relaxed journey from Marrakech across the High Atlas Mountains to the Sahara.
-ONE night at the incredible Ch'Gagga dunes Bedouin camp and a night either side at the friendly Fibule du Draa Hotel in Zagora.
+A relaxed journey across the High Atlas Mountains to the Sahara.
+ONE night at the incredible Ch'Gagga dunes Bedouin camp, a night either side at the friendly Fibule du Draa Hotel (Zagora).

 Activity code: ITCLFD17z

 Duration: 4 Days Desert ONLY / 7 Days Holiday version